Sukhmani252/Last-Mile-Logistics-Optimization/README.md

 - **Profitability Analysis**: Comparison of partners' expenses and payouts to understand profitability.
 - **Cost Calculator**: A standardized model for calculating partners' cost and payouts.

-An interactive dashboard for overpayment analysis:
+An interactive dashboard for overpayment analysis can be downloaded [here](https://github.com/Sukhmani252/Last-Mile-Logistics-Optimization/blob/main/overpay_analysis.pbix)

 Cost structure of delivery partners: